The Dark Continent Area Rock Climbing

 |GPS:||37.763, -111.872 Google Map · Climbing Area Map|

 |Page Views:||5,519 total · 91/month|

 |Shared By:||Roy Suggett on Jul 28, 2013|

 Yet another new area in the Jungle with exceptional vistas, seclusion, rock and routes!
 The bonus for this area are the short approaches.

-Featured Route For The Dark Continent Area
+Classic Climbing Routes at The Dark Continent Area